Elena Manferdini: Academic career

+Professional career

-Manferdini founded her Los Angeles-based firm, Atelier Manferdini, in 2004.
-The firm is dedicated to creating public art, stemming from the desire to help make places of meaning within a community.
+In 2004, Manferdini founded her Los Angeles-based firm, Atelier Manferdini.
+The firm is dedicated to creating design and architecture, stemming from the desire to help make places of meaning within a community.
 The office has gone on to complete projects in the US, Europe, and Asia.

-Atelier Manferdini has garnered multiple awards, including two AIA Miami design awards for the Alexander Montessori School facade in 2017 and the PAN Award for the best public art project in North America in 2016.
+The firm has received multiple professional recognitions, including two AIA Miami design awards for the Alexander Montessori School facade in 2017 and the PAN Award for the best public art project in North America in 2016.
 Manferdini's artwork is also included in the permanent collections of SFMoMA and LACMA.

+Manferdini is a committed advocate for the advancement of women in architecture, regularly contributing to international forums and initiatives that promote equity, visibility, and leadership within the profession, including through a featured interview with Madame Architect.
+Manferdini has also been invited as a keynote and featured speaker at international forums on architecture and design.
+She was the keynote speaker for Samatva: 75 Women Architects and Student Biennale, part of the first India Art Architecture and Design Biennale (IAADB), India's flagship cultural initiative inaugurated at the historic Red Fort in New Delhi, and a featured speaker at the AIA Los Angeles Women in Architecture Committee's annual Powerful conference.

 In 2019, Manferdini was honored with the ICON Award as part of the LA Design Festival, which is a prize that recognizes iconic women who have made an indelible mark on Los Angeles, culture, and society in general through their work, character, and creative leadership, and more.